KellyJoMc/Kelly-McKinney-Final-Project/README.md

 # Kelly McKinney Final Project
- Files and code for final project
+ Files and code for final project on chess games